Best holiday rental deals in Sussex

 Holiday Letting Price Information in Sussex

-The graph shows the average letting prices for the next twelve months in Sussex.
-The most expensive dates to travel to Sussex are in July (13/07 - 20/07).
-On average, the most interesting prices are in a week of November (02/11 - 09/11) as the average price is only £96 per night.
+The graph shows the average rental prices for the next twelve months in Sussex.
+The most expensive dates to travel to Sussex are in June (29/06 - 06/07).
+On average, the most interesting prices are in one week in November (16/11 - 23/11), when the average price is only £94 per night.

 Holiday Home Availability Information in Sussex

 Above are the weather conditions for Sussex.
-This year, July will have higher average temperatures.
+This year, July will have the highest average temperatures.
 However, temperatures can go lower than 3° in Sussex in January.
-The rainiest month is July while the driest month is March.
+The rainiest month is January, while the driest month is March.

 Discover England's wonderful coast with a Sussex holiday home